microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/intro/cli.md

                         "--findRelatedTests" parameter in Jest's
                         documentation.
 This parameter is not compatible with watch mode.
+  --log-heap-usage, --jest:log-heap-usage
+                        Logs the heap usage after every test.
+Useful to debug memory leaks.
+Use together with --expose-gc in node.
   --max-workers COUNT_OR_PERCENTAGE
                         Use this parameter to control maximum number of worker processes tests are allowed to use.
 This